 This is important for a number of safety reasons, but it also relates to leave-no-trace exploring.
 First, if you’re traveling cross country, identifying the most prudent route through the wilderness is a good way to minimize damage to it.
 Second, trail marking such as rock piling or tree blazing is a big no-trace no-no. Don’t mar the scenery as a breadcrumb back to society.

 Finally, orienteering (the science of way-finding) can be a lot of fun to learn with a map, compass, and topographical map.
-Not only can you show off for your fellow wanderers, you’ll be well-prepared for the next zombie apocalypse (or any GPS-free scenario).
+Not only can you show off for your fellow wanderers, but you’ll also be well-prepared for the next zombie apocalypse (or any GPS-free scenario).

 First Aid Supplies, Emergency Preparation, and Foul Weather Gear